Zoneomics Logo

 (b)

-Chickens shall not be housed in a residential house or in an attached or detached garage, except chickens under the age of six weeks for brooding purposes.
+Chickens shall not be kept inside a home or inside an attached or detached garage, except chickens under the age of six weeks for brooding purposes.

 Subd.
 4.